 Do you like speed?
 You enjoy the wind touching your face as you ride your motorcycle through Queens.
 You're watching the skyline while remembering a scene from a movie where the main character dodges the freeway in the city, and the buildings behind are seen as shadows.
-We understand that this can be a unique sensation—a feeling of freedom.
+We understand this can be a unique sensation—a feeling of freedom.

 It is understood that the human brain will always pursue the highest peak of pleasure obtained.
 The brain chemicals will make you believe that such an experience should be repeated over and over again.
 That sensation of speeding, cruising across town, releases much dopamine.